Bachelor of Pharmacy

 Programme Features

-Our integrative approach and problem-based learning enable pharmacy graduates to apply their scientific and clinical knowledge efficiently when they enter the healthcare profession.
+Our integrative approach and problem-based learning in teaching enable pharmacy graduates to apply their scientific and clinical knowledge immediately and beneficially upon their entry into the healthcare profession.

-The Bachelor of Pharmacy (BPharm) programme aims to nurture competent graduates with solid knowledge of pharmacy as well as abilities to apply the core knowledge and skills for effective, humane and ethical delivery of pharmaceutical care.
-They will contribute both to the profession of pharmacy and to the overall health of the patient body by adopting the highest standard of professional practice.
+The Bachelor of Pharmacy (BPharm) programme aims to nurture competent graduates with a solid knowledge of pharmacy alongside their abilities to apply the core knowledge and skills effectively, humanely and ethically when it comes to the delivery of pharmaceutical care.
+By adopting the highest standard of professional practice, our graduates will contribute tremendously to the pharmacy sector and its professionalism as well as the general health and well-being of the patient community.

 What is Pharmacy?

-Pharmacy is the health profession that links the basic health sciences with the clinical application of drug treatment.
-It is charged with ensuring the safe and effective use of drugs.
-Traditionally pharmacy mainly represented the compounding and dispensing of therapeutic agents.
-However, modern pharmacy now emphasises on the provision of optimal pharmaceutical care to patients.
-This means the responsible provision of drug therapy to achieve definite outcomes that improve a patient’s life expectancy and/or his/her quality of life.
+Pharmacy is part of the healthcare profession that links the basic health sciences with the clinical application of drug treatment.
+Simply put, it is the art of practice to ensure the safe and effective use of drugs.
+The traditional scope of pharmacy is all about the compounding and dispensing of therapeutic agents.
+However, modern pharmacy emphasises the provision of optimal pharmaceutical care to patients, implying a responsible provision of drug therapy to improve a patient’s life expectancy and quality of life as definite outcomes as shown below:

 1. The treatment of diseases;